jcasadogp/IBP_PRS_2022/README.md

 # IBP_PRS_2022

 This project aims to compare four different tools that calculate Polygenic Risk Scores (PRS).
+These tools are PLINK, PRSice, Lasso Sum and LDPred, but more tools can be added.

-If you are working in group, remember to give access to the other members after creating any file or directory.
+_If you are working in group, remember to give access to the other members after creating any file or directory._

 ## DOWNLOAD THIS REPOSITORY